TJXStyles/mark-media-plugin/README.txt

 == Changelog ==

 = 1.0 =

-== A brief Markdown Example ==

-Ordered list:

-1. Adds the post or page slug as a body class
+* Initial version - Add checkbox to enable post/page slug as a body class.